SHAREHOLDER ALERT: Pomerantz Law Firm Announces The Filing Of A Class Action Against Inspire Medical Systems, Inc. - INSP

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
-11, 2024 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Inspire Medical Systems, Inc. (“Inspire Medical” or the“Company”) (NYSE: INSP).
-Such investors are advised to contact Danielle Peyton at ... or 646-581-9980, (or 888), toll-free, Ext.
-7980.
-Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.
+(MENAFN- PR Newswire) NEW YORK, Feb.
+15, 2024 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Inspire Medical Systems, Inc. ("Inspire Medical"

 The class action concerns whether Inspire Medical and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.